briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

 <div class="quote">
   {% timeLink podcast_file_url, '40:18' %}
-  <q class="ben">How many {% workTitle "Iron Man 3" %}s is it going to take for you to stop being in favor of more Marvel movies?</q>
+  <q class="ben">How many {% work "Iron Man 3" %}s is it going to take for you to stop being in favor of more Marvel movies?</q>
   <q class="matt">I don't know.
 I'm not sure how many.</q>
   <q class="ben">OK, well I just want to keep that as an open question.</q>
   <q class="matt">How about this then?
 We'll keep that open: we'll see what movie finally turns me.</q>